flyve-mdm/android-mdm-agent/_posts/static/2017-12-26-getting-started.md

 ### 2.1 Log

-Here you'll be able to see the MQTT Messages.
+Here you'll be able to see the MQTT or FCM Messages.

 <img src="{{ 'images/screenshots/activity-log.png' | absolute_url }}" alt="Log" width="300">

-#### MQTT (MQ Telemetry Transport)

-The MQTT is a Machine to Machine protocol we implemented, is useful for connections with remote locations due to its design as an extremely lightweight message transport.
-Ideal for mobile applications due to its small size, low power usage and efficient distribution of information to one or many receivers.

-Thanks to it, the Agent is capable of maintaining a connection with the backend.

 ### 2.2 Connectivity & Policies